What is Procrastination?

 Some believe it’s just plain laziness.
 Sorry, not true.
 The crux of procrastination is that it’s an unresolved “approach-avoidance” conflict.

-Part of you knows you need (or want) to do a task but another part of you resists doing it.
+A part of you knows you need (or want) to do a task yet another part of you resists doing it.
 Like a Hamlet in the world of action, you’re torn between two impulses: “to do or not to do.”

 Such ambivalence makes it tough to keep you motivated.
 So, you begin a task but lingering resistance means you work at a snail’s pace.
 Or, you never move beyond your crippling conflict; your energy remains dammed, damning you to yet another unaccomplished achievement.